Debut filmmaker Nitin Kakkars National Award-winning feature uses film as a metaphor to bridge the political divide between India and Pakistan.

-I always had these stories with me,but that night in Bangkok provided the stimulus for writing the script, says the 37-year-old filmmaker,who directed TV serials for almost a decade until in 2007,he forced himself,to stop writing for TV and focus on cinema.
-TV is something you do,not because you want to,but to keep the kitchen running, he says.
-His most notable TV productions include directing six episodes of Sssshh Phir Koi Hai (2006),Jersey No. 10 and CID Special (2007),besides other TV projects.
-I always wanted to direct thriller plots,as it offered more scope for narrative.
+I always had these stories with me,but that night in Bangkok provided the stimulus for writing the script, says the 37-year-old,who directed TV serials for almost a decade until in 2007,when he forced himself to focus on cinema.
+TV is something you do not because you want to,but to keep the kitchen running, he says.
+His most notable TV productions include directing six episodes of Sssshh Phir Koi Hai (2006),Jersey No. 10 and CID Special (2007),besides other projects.
+I always wanted to direct thriller plots as it offered more scope for narrative.
 I could never relate to the family dramas on television, he says.

 Deeply influenced by works of short story writer Saadat Hassan Manto,Kakkars experiment with filmmaking resulted in Black Freedom (2004),an award-winning tribute to his poetry and works.
 Mantos ideology finds space in Kakkars script for Filmistaan too,besides strains of cinematic vocabulary of Iranian directors such as Majid Majidi and Mohsen Mahmalbaf,who are his inspiration.
 While writing Filmistaan,Kakkar focused on the influence of cinema on both countries.
 I saw appreciative comments left on Coke Studio Pakistan by people from India and Pakistan and realised that we shared a common cultural link, he says.

 His film has been well-received in the festival circuit,with a Special Jury Mention at the Busan Film Festival in 2012,besides the Best Debut Director at the International Film Film Festival of Kerala.
 Currently,the film has few screenings lined up at the Seattle film festival and the director is hoping for a theatrical release in India this June.